FreeScope of Work Checklist for Subcontractor TradesGet the free guide →

 • Selective vs. complete demolition: Define the scope as complete demolition (full structure to grade) or selective demolition (specified elements only within a structure remaining in service).
 On selective demolition, provide clear drawings showing what is to be removed, what is to be protected, and what is to be salvaged.

-• Structural elements: Any demolition that involves load-bearing walls, columns, beams, or floor assemblies requires a structural engineer's demolition sequence plan.
+• Structural elements: Any demolition that involves load-bearing walls, columns, beams, or floor assemblies requires a structural engineer's demolition sequence plan, governed by OSHA 29 CFR 1926 Subpart T (Demolition).
 Specify that the demo sub must follow the engineer's sequence and obtain GC approval before removing any structural element.
 This requirement prevents progressive collapse — it is not optional.

 • Phased demolition: On occupied building renovations, demolition is often phased to maintain building function and occupant safety.
 Specify the exact areas, floors, or zones accessible to the demo sub in each phase, and the required hoarding, dust control, and noise mitigation for each phase.